open-review-toolkit/open-review-toolkit/README.md

 The [sample site](http://sample.openreviewtoolkit.org/) includes some details on how to customize your site.

-The Open Review websites are build to be integrated with [Google Analytics](https://www.google.com/analytics/).
+The Open Review websites are built to be integrated with [Google Analytics](https://www.google.com/analytics/).
 In order to configure your Open Review website to use your Google Analytics account, you must update the `ga_code` configuration item in `website/config.rb`.

 ### Setting up email collection with Google Forms